 I consider myself an archivist, writer, technician and teacher in some order.
-I currently do that while working as a Software Preservation Analyst for Yale University Libraries and living in West Hartford, CT.
+I currently do that while working remotely as a Software Preservation Analyst for Yale University Library from Amherst, MA.
 I am a part of a team making emulation a more viable and accessible platform for digital archiving workflows through the EaaSI program.

-Previously I worked for about three years as the staff Technician for NYU’s graduate program in Moving Image Archiving and Preservation (of which I am also a graduate, class of 2015).
+Previously (2015-2018), I’ve worked as the staff Technician for NYU’s graduate program in Moving Image Archiving and Preservation (of which I am also a graduate, class of 2015).
 I worked to make sure students had top-notch, hands-on access to legacy equipment and the latest developments in media preservation tech.

 It’s my goal with this blog to share the technical knowledge I’ve gained, in accessible and digestible fashion, to budding audiovisual and digital preservationists throughout the world of galleries/libraries/archives/museums.